undera/pylgbst/README.md

 ### Power Voltage & Battery

-Hub object has field `battery` to subscribe to battery voltage status.
+`MoveHub` class has field `battery` to subscribe to battery voltage status.
 Callback accepts single parameter with current value.
 The range of values is unknown, it's 2-byte integer.
 Every time data is received, value is also written into `last_value` field of Battery object.

 ```python
 from pylgbst import MoveHub